Getting started with Zeal 8-bit Computer

 Q: Why is the Video Card connector not populated?

-A: As you may have seen in some of my videos, the version I use do have a connector.
+A: As you may have seen in some of my videos, the version I use does have a connector.
 However, after testing it for months, it may not be the best stable option.
 I am still considering which one to use instead.
 As this will require a lot of testing, and thus, time, I preferred to not populate the connector for the moment.
 In the future, when Zeal 8-bit Video Card will be available, that connector will be provided.

 Q: When will Zeal 8-bit Video Card board be available?